COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Quiescent galaxy fractions

-The results are reported in Fig. \ref{basic_fred_fig}, where we show the weighted quiescent fraction, that is, the quiescent fraction expressed by Eq. \ref{fred}, weighted by the purity of the sample in the corresponding redshift and richness bin, as estimated against realistic mocks produced with SinFoniA \citep{maturi_amico_2019} and presented in \citet{toni_cosmos-web_2025}.
-The population of quiescent galaxies seems to start building up consistently shortly before $z=2$, starting from the richest systems.
-The slight increase in quiescent fraction observed at $z \gtrsim 3$, albeit minimal, is the expected effect of the $m_\star + 4$ cut reaching the magnitude limit of the galaxy sample ($m_{F150W}=27.3$).
-For this analysis and for the following ones, redshift bin sizes are chosen to homogenize number counts when possible, and error bars are estimated via bootstrapping with 1000 realizations.
+The results are reported in Fig. \ref{basic_fred_fig}, where we show the weighted quiescent fraction, that is, the quiescent fraction expressed by Eq. \ref{fred}, weighted by the purity of the sample in the corresponding redshift and richness bin.
+Purity was estimated against realistic data-driven mocks we have generated with SinFoniA \citep{maturi_amico_2019}, which exploits a Monte Carlo approach.
+All details about the mock generation and the purity and completeness estimation can be found in \citet{toni_cosmos-web_2025}.
+For comparison, we included the plot in Fig. \ref{basic_fred_fig} without purity weightning in Appendix \ref{appendixB}.

+Figure \ref{basic_fred_fig} shows that the population of quiescent galaxies seems to start assembling consistently shortly before $z=2$, with earlier and accelerated buildup for the richest systems.
+The slight increase in the quiescent fraction observed at $z \gtrsim 3$ may be influenced by the survey’s magnitude limit, as previously discussed.
+However, this rise is minimal and also consistent with the expected contribution from a few rare, early RS galaxies that may already be emerging at these high redshifts (see Sect. \ref{obsrs}).
+For this and the subsequent analyses, we chose richness bin sizes to homogenize the number counts whenever possible, and we estimated uncertainties using bootstrap resampling with 1000 realizations.